NYU-CDS-Capstone-Project/HydroGAN/README.md

 # HydroGAN

 ## TODO
+* Data
+    * Change the subcube sampling procedure to let non-128 multiple cubes to be selected as well
+        * Current way = (2048/128 - 2)^3 = 2744 different subcubes only
+        * New way = (2048 - 128*2)^3 = 5.7 billion different subcube combinations
+* VAE
     * Investigate why VAE is not producing any hydrogen masses?
 (Probably an issue with the decoder part of the VAE)
     * In the decode() of the VAE class, create multiple checkpoints: sum all the values in the **out** variable and plot the evolution of the sum.
 Compare with the sum of the input subcubes.
 * GAN
     * ~~Plotting the evolution of the Generator(noise) subcubes during training~~